 This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

-In July 2013, our family traveled to the middle of nowhere to hunt for Oregon’s gemstone: the Oregon Sunstone.
-We drove 7-8 hours from our home in the Willamette Valley with our 3 kids, ages 8, 3, and 4 months.
+Our family traveled to the middle of nowhere to hunt for Oregon’s gemstone: the Oregon Sunstone.
+We drove 7-8 hours from our home in the Willamette valley with our 3 kids, ages 8, 3, and 4 months.
 It was an epic trip, the first of its kind for our family.

-On the day we chose to hunt for sunstones, we slept in and ate a leisurely breakfast.
-This was a mistake.
-If you go, get up early and try to be there by 8 or 9 am.
+On the day we wanted to hunt for sunstones, we slept in and ate a leisurely breakfast.
+This was a mistake!
+Instead, go early and try to be there by 8 or 9 am.
 The sunstones are in a very arid, shadeless desert and by the time we got there, it was HOT.
 We ate lunch in the parking lot of the free collection area, managed by the Bureau of Land Management (BLM).
-They had several picnic tables, each covered with a shade awning.
-There was a reasonably nice pit toilet available, too.
+They have several picnic tables, each covered with a shade awning.
+There is a reasonably nice vault toilet available, too.

 We weren’t sure where to go, so we chose one of the dirt roads leading off the parking lot.
 The BLM collection area is large and there are several roads and trails to explore.
 We’d heard the advice that generally, the less traveled the road, the better the collecting.
 But we were eager and soon we pulled off to check out the area.

-My husband had taken a shovel and small rock pickax, but he found pretty fast that digging doesn’t really help.
+My husband took a shovel and small rock pickax, but he found out pretty fast that digging doesn’t really help.
 Either you’re in a good spot, or you’re not.
-Sunstones littered the ground everywhere, it was easy to walk around and pick them up.
+Sunstones littered the ground everywhere; it was easy to walk around and pick them up.
 Some photos we’d found online showed bigger stones, or some with red color.
 We didn’t find anything like that, but we also didn’t explore as much as we would have liked.
 It was getting late by now, and we were over 20 miles from the nearest paved road.

 Pay-to-dig Mines

 After wandering around for a bit, we packed up and left to explore one of the nearby pay mines.
 It was only a mile from the BLM site.
-The Spectrum mine has a small gift shop and some examples of larger sunstones on display.
-It was run by a man named Sasquatch and he patiently answered our many questions as we looked around.
-They have a pretty decent rock shop with rocks and minerals for sale from all over the world.
+The Spectrum mine has a small gift shop and some examples of larger Oregon sunstones on display.
+They have a well-stocked rock shop with rocks and minerals from all over the world.
 There are several pay-to-dig mines in the area, but on our visit, the Spectrum mine was most developed.

 “Dirty Quartz” into Gemstones

-A few months later, we found a local rock & gem shop, Five Elements, that would send our stones for faceting.
-We took the whole bag of sunstones in with us and the owner helped us pick out the best, ironically (or not) the same ones I held in my hand in the above photo.
+A few months later, we found a rock & gem shop in Eugene, Five Elements, that would send our stones for faceting.
+We took the whole bag of sunstones into the store.
+The owner helped us pick out the best, ironically the same ones I held in my hand in the above photo.
 He sent them to Thailand for faceting.
 After 6 months, almost to the day that we’d collected the gemstones, he called us.
-Our faceted stones were in and we headed right down to pick them up.
+Our faceted stones were ready, and we headed right down to pick them up.

 Cost: free at the BLM site, no limits on what you gather as long as it’s for personal use only